Skip to main content

 My mother’s advice was simple: “People love their stories.
 Enjoy them, but don’t believe everything you read.”
 I didn’t take any of it too seriously, but I couldn’t help being fascinated by the creativity of these theories.
 I never stopped reading about them—each one bigger, bolder, and more bizarre than the last.

-So, when I started writing The Vanishing of Jessica Muir, I couldn’t resist the idea of a world where conspiracy theories weren’t just fringe beliefs, but hidden truths.
-My protagonist, like me, is drawn into these theories, questioning everything he knows about reality.
-But unlike most of us, he discovers that some of these ideas might be more real than we could ever imagine.
+So, when I started writing The Vanishing of Jessica Muir, I couldn’t resist the idea of a world where the conspiracy theories turn out to be true.
+My protagonist, like me, gets pulled into these theories and starts questioning everything he knows about reality.
+Unlike most of us, he finds out some of those ideas are real.

 While building this world, I drew inspiration from some of the most infamous conspiracy theories out there.
 Here are a few that had a direct influence on the story:

-- ECHELON: A global surveillance program that allegedly monitors all communications, tracking what we say and do.
+• ECHELON — a global surveillance program that allegedly monitors all communications.